cactusa/books-list/README.md

 - Project dependencies are managed using npm.
 - The HTML is genrated with the help of mustache templates.
 - SASS preprocessor is used to employ modular CSS.
-- The build process stops short of any minification/uglification of the JS code.
+- The implementation stops short of any minification/uglification of the JS code or automated tests.

 ## Project structure